Astove Atoll Lodge

 Uninhabited since 1969, this atoll has seen very little human pressure, something that always makes for a wild experience.
 To ensure that the atoll stays pristine, the small coral lodge caters exclusively to only six guests per week.
-The newly built lodge is very comfortable, accommodating its guests in six single occupancy, air-conditioned rooms surrounding a central courtyard.
-Each private room has its own bathroom, and while the accommodations are fairly basic, the rooms are comfortable and private.
+The lodge is very comfortable, accommodating its guests in six single occupancy, air-conditioned rooms surrounding a central courtyard.
+Each private room has its own bathroom, and while the accommodations are not overly fancy, the rooms are comfortable and private.
 In addition to the six rooms, there is also a main lodge area that serves as the dining room and social area for the lodge.

 Food and Beverages